MECHEDDAL-Hani/PFE-code/README.md

-# All Step i made for create Project and run it
+# All the Steps to the create Project and run it

-## 1 Secend DataBase (with indexing)
+## 1 Second DataBase (with indexing)

 ### 1.1 Create necessaries folder